gideonadeti/reen-backend/README.md

 - CI/CD pipeline **not yet automated** due to billing issues → For now: `Build → Push to GHCR → SSH into EC2 → Pull & restart containers manually`

-Good calls, Gideon — you're absolutely right on multiple points.
-Here's a refined version with your adjustments applied, keeping it clear, categorized, and focused:

 ## 🧱 Tech Stack

 ### 🖼️ Frontend